xuying0506/xuying.github.io/_pages/about.md

 I am a Ph.D. candidate in Economics and Education at Columbia University.

-My research interests are in Economics of Education, Industrial Organization, and Public Econometrics.
+My research interests are in Economics of Education, Industrial Organization, and Public Economics.

 I am on the 2023-24 job market.